DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

-GKP states have already been prepared experimentally through breeding~\cite{aghaee2025scaling} and the post-selection method~\cite{larsen2025integrated}.
-In the breeding approach, two squeezed cat states are injected into two modes and entangled with a beam splitter, and then a homodyne measurement is implemented on the first mode, with results close to 0 selected.
-This process is the first breeding.
-In subsequent breedings, the output states from previous ones are injected as inputs.
-The output GKP state features more lattice structure as the number of breeding times grows.
-We jointly demonstrate a two-breeding, including the quantum operations and Wigner functions for input and output states, in Fig.~\ref{fig:joint_breeding}.
+In the breeding approach, two squeezed cat states are injected into a 50:50 beam splitter to entangle them.
+Subsequently, a homodyne measurement is performed on the $p$-quadrature of the first mode.
+By post-selecting measurement outcomes that are sufficiently close to zero, the unmeasured second mode collapses into a higher-quality approximation of a GKP state.
+This process constitutes the first breeding stage.
+To further refine the state, subsequent iterations employ the output states from previous rounds as new inputs, as schematically shown in Fig.~\ref{fig:breeding}.
+As the number of breeding rounds increases, the resulting GKP state exhibits an increasingly pronounced lattice structure.

+We demonstrate a two-stage breeding process using DeepQuantum's Bosonic backend.
+Code~\ref{code:breeding1} initializes the first stage with squeezed cat states and performs homodyne sampling.
+Code~\ref{code:breeding_select} executes the crucial post-selection step, retaining only near-zero $p$-quadrature events and extracting the collapsed Bosonic state.
+Finally, Code~\ref{code:breeding2} cascades the protocol by feeding the output of the first stage into the second breeding round to yield an even sharper GKP approximation.

-The diagram of the post-selection method is shown in Fig.~\ref{fig:Experimentally prepare GKP states by post-selection.}.
-Four squeezed vacuum states are injected into an interferometer $U_G$ composed of beam splitters and phase shifters.
-Photon number resolving detection is implemented on modes 1-3, and the results are $(m_1, m_2, m_3)$.
-The output state on mode 0 will be a GKP state by choosing the proper $(m_1, m_2, m_3)$ and $U_G$.
+Alternatively, the GBS-based post-selection method offers another powerful pathway for generating GKP states, as depicted in Fig.~\ref{fig:gkp_gbs}.
+In this architecture, four single-mode squeezed vacuum states are injected into a linear optical interferometer $U_G$, composed of beam splitters and phase shifters.
+Photon-number-resolving detection is then implemented on modes 1, 2, and 3, yielding the photon counting outcome $(m_1, m_2, m_3)$.
+By carefully designing the unitary transformation $U_G$ and heralding on a specific photon number pattern $(m_1, m_2, m_3)$, the unmeasured mode 0 collapses into the desired GKP state.